Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

 \section{Introduction}

-For a weighted graph $G = (V,E,w)$ and a {\em stretch parameter} $t \ge 1$, a subgraph $H = (V,E')$ of $G$ is called a \emph{$t$-spanner} if $d_H(u,v) \le t \cdot d_G(u,v)$, for every $e = (u,v) \in E$, where $d_G(u,v)$ and $d_H(u,v)$ are the distances between $u$ and $v$ in $G$ and $H$, respectively.
+For an edge-weighted graph $G = (V,E,w)$ and a {\em stretch parameter} $t \ge 1$, a subgraph $H = (V,E')$ of $G$ is called a \emph{$t$-spanner} if $d_H(u,v) \le t \cdot d_G(u,v)$, for every two vertices $u$ and $v$, where $d_G(u,v)$ and $d_H(u,v)$ are the distances between $u$ and $v$ in $G$ and $H$, respectively.
 Graph spanners were introduced in two celebrated papers from 1989 \cite{PS89,PU89} for unweighted graphs, where it is shown that for any $n$-vertex graph $G = (V,E)$ and integer $k \ge 1$, there is an $O(k)$-spanner with $O(n^{1+ 1/k})$ edges.
 We shall sometimes use a normalized notion of size, {\em sparsity}, which is the ratio of the size of the spanner to the size of a spanning tree, namely $n-1$.
 Since then, graph spanners have been extensively studied, both for general weighted graphs and for restricted graph families, such as Euclidean spaces and minor-free graphs.
-In fact, spanners for Euclidean spaces---{\em Euclidean spanners}---were studied implicitly already in the pioneering SoCG'86 paper of Chew~\cite{Chew86}, who showed that any 2-dimensional Euclidean space admits a spanner of $O(n)$ edges and stretch $\sqrt{10}$, and later improved the stretch to 2~\cite{Chew89}.
+In fact, spanners for Euclidean spaces---{\em Euclidean spanners}---were studied implicitly already in the pioneering SoCG'86 paper of Chew~\cite{Chew86}, who showed that any finite point set in 2-dimensional Euclidean space admits a spanner of $O(n)$ edges and stretch $\sqrt{10}$, and later improved the stretch to 2~\cite{Chew89}.